nrkn/yuki-js/README.md

 ![pong](./examples/channel-y/screenshot.png)

+The fantasy console is set up to only allow for 64 bytes worth of memory for variables to be declared, the program must find into 2048 bytes, 4 colors from a fixed palette of 8 per scanline, etc.

 Player 1 uses WASD, Player 2 uses arrow keys

 When a player wins a match their color will fill the screen, left or right